Bangladesh

 Payment of tax

-Interest is levied at 10% per annum (15% if the return is filed after Tax Day) on the amount of shortfall if taxes paid are less than 75% of the amount of assessed tax payable.
+Interest is levied at 10% per annum (15% if the return is filed after the specified day for filing the return) on the amount of shortfall if taxes paid are less than 75% of the amount of assessed tax payable.
 Interest is computed from 1 July following the relevant financial year to the date of regular assessment or a period of two years starting from 1 July, whichever is shorter.

 Penalties